Mahadibappi/online-quiztest/README.md

 ## Available Quiz is about: JavaScript, Css, React, And Git

+## I learned from this project much more things

+## How to react router dom

+## Hot to dynamic the components

+## How to solve different problems

 In the project directory, you can learn much more about ccs, js, and react:

 ## Live Site Link is: